-“It leaves us with the certain conviction that we owe it to those who came before us, and, indeed, to those who come after, to continue to fight oppression and inequality in all its many forms and to make the world a better place in whatever way we can.” – Yorkshire Gig Guide Review Feb 2018.
+“It leaves us with the certain conviction that we owe it to those who came before us, and, indeed, to those who come after, to continue to fight oppression and inequality in all its many forms and to make the world a better place in whatever way we can.” – Yorkshire Gig Guide.

-“Joe Solo has a firm grasp on the essence of good political music: to entertain, to educate and to inspire……as passionate as ever ****”- RnR Magazine March 2018.
+“Joe Solo has a firm grasp on the essence of good political music: to entertain, to educate and to inspire……as passionate as ever ****”- RnR Magazine.

-“Few others can latch on to this (the everyday) as a writing source- and see its true value, especially creating work which reflects a true working class voice: unbowed by aspirational politics, focusing instead upon togetherness…..it is the lyrics and the message within the songs which really take the spotlight.
-Slowly, the more you listen to the album, the better it gets and the more you notice the strength of the songwriting.
+“Few others can latch on to the everyday as a writing source and see its true value, especially creating work which reflects a true working class voice: unbowed by aspirational politics, focusing instead upon togetherness.
 This defiance is Joe Solo, and his unbridled positivity is priceless, and a rare characteristic to find.
 Selflessness runs through, not just his actions, but his music too.
-That sense of community, belonging and defiance, runs through everything that he creates.” – Tenfootcity magazine.
+That sense of community, belonging and defiance, runs through everything that he creates.” – Tenfootcity Magazine.

 The title track shines a light on the media’s role in the rifts and divisions in our society, from Poverty Hate to racism and the demonisation of refugees.